Saint-Thégonnec Parish close

-On 8 June 1998, a fire destroyed a part of the north aisle and an extensive programme of restoration was finished in 2005.
+On 8 June 1998, a fire destroyed a part of the north aisle; an extensive programme of restoration was finished in 2005.
 The Gothic bell-tower and Renaissance tower dates from 1563 and was finished in 1626.
-The porch has a sculpture depicting Saint Thégonnec in the attire of a bishop and inside the porch, statues of some of the apostles lead towards the door into the church.
-The church has a rood screen and in the choir area the stained glass is by Jean-Louis Nicolas and dates to 1862-1863.
+The porch has a sculpture depicting Saint Thégonnec in the attire of a bishop.
+Inside the porch, statues of some of the apostles lead towards the door into the church.
+The church has a rood screen and in the choir area the stained glass is by Jean-Louis Nicolas which dates from 1862–1863.